Anti-Catholicism: Australia

 The presence of Catholicism in Australia came with the 1788 arrival of the First Fleet of British convict ships at Sydney.
 The colonial authorities blocked a Catholic clerical presence until 1820, reflecting the legal disabilities of Catholics in Britain.
 Some of the Irish convicts had been transported to Australia for political crimes or social rebellion and authorities remained suspicious of the minority religion.

 Catholic convicts were compelled to attend Church of England services and their children and orphans were raised as Anglicans.
 The first Catholic priests to arrive came as convicts following the Irish 1798 Rebellion.
-In 1803, one Fr Dixon was conditionally emancipated and permitted to celebrate Mass, but following the Irish led Castle Hill Rebellion of 1804, Dixon's permission was revoked.
+In 1803, Fr James Dixon was conditionally emancipated and permitted to celebrate Mass, but following the Irish led Castle Hill Rebellion of 1804, Dixon's permission was revoked.
 Fr Jeremiah Flynn, an Irish Cistercian, was appointed as Prefect Apostolic of New Holland and set out uninvited from Britain for the colony.
 Watched by authorities, Flynn secretly performed priestly duties before being arrested and deported to London.
 Reaction to the affair in Britain led to two further priests being allowed to travel to the colony in 1820.
 The Church of England was disestablished in the Colony of New South Wales by the Church Act of 1836.
 Drafted by the Catholic attorney-general John Plunkett, the act established legal equality for Anglicans, Catholics and Presbyterians and was later extended to Methodists.

 By the late 19th century approximately a quarter of the population of Australia were Irish Australians.
 Many were descended from the 40,000 Irish Catholics who were transported as convicts to Australia before 1867.
 The majority consisted of British and Irish Protestants.
 The Catholics dominated the labour unions and the Labor Party.
 The growth of school systems in the late 19th century typically involved religious issues, pitting Protestants against Catholics.
 The issue of independence for Ireland was long a sore point, until the matter was resolved by the Irish War of Independence.